python-jsonschema/jsonschema/docs/errors.rst

 The :func:`best_match` function is a simple but useful function for attempting to guess the most relevant error in a given bunch.

-.. autofunction:: best_match

-    Try to find an error that appears to be the best match among given errors.

-    In general, errors that are higher up in the instance (i.e. for which :attr:`ValidationError.path` is shorter) are considered better matches, since they indicate "more" is wrong with the instance.

 .. doctest::

         >>> from jsonschema import Draft4Validator